IAU-NOC-MUR/website/index.md

 - "/uploads/2019/05/22/iau100-black-rgb.jpg"
 services: []
 sub_heading: The NameExoWorlds contest provided the first opportunity for the public to name exoplanets, and their stars.
-Final vote open till November 14th at Midnight (GMT)
 textline: Official website from the International Astronomical Union - Office for Astronomy Outreach (IAU-OAO) dedicated to the National Outreach Committee (NOC) in Mauritius.